-Binnacle's Certificate II & III in Sport and Recreation (Rugby League or Touch Football) 'Sport in Schools' program offers students the opportunity to assist with the delivery of a range of sport activities and programs within the school.
-Graduates will be competent in a range of essential skills - including officiating games, coaching beginner participants to develop fundamental skills, communication in sport and assisting delivery of activity programs.
+Students will participate in the delivery of a range of sport activities and programs within the school.
+Graduates will be competent in a range of essential skills - including officiating games or competitions, coaching beginner participants to develop fundamental skills, effective communication skills, providing quality service to participants, and using digital technologies in sport environments.
+This program also includes the following: